 |Reduced RWAs by £95bn – 80% from IB||Created new Intermediate Holding Company in US and received FRB non-objection to CCAR capital plan|

 |Combined Corporate and Investment Banks||Exited investment banking in nine countries|

 |Sold > 20 businesses in continental Europe||Reduced our end-state CET 1 Capital range|

 £13.6-13.9bn in 20192

 1 Excluding litigation and conduct and based on a CET1 ratio of c.13%

 Barclays is now through the period of necessary restructuring and the significant associated costs.
 Our diversified business is stable and well positioned for current and future market conditions, and we have a seasoned management team delivering improving performance and returns.
 With the costs of restructuring behind us, we are beginning to generate improved and sustainable returns and distribute excess capital to shareholders.
 The quality of our earnings is the result of a deliberate choice to maintain diversity in our revenue streams, based on an understanding of structural changes in our sector, and the need to weather cyclical economic forces.

 Through our creation of Barclays Execution Services (BX) with its lower operating costs, we are able to increase our investment in key areas including technology, security and controls, while simultaneously reducing our costs and our cost to income ratio.
-As our overriding priority for 2019 and 2020 is the attainment of our returns targets, we are also able to flex our investment to a degree to support our RoTE targets if the environment requires us to do so.
+We are also able to flex our investment to a degree to support our RoTE targets if the environment requires us to do so.

 Returning capital to shareholders continues to be a priority for us and we will pay a dividend for 2018 of 6.5p, which is more than double the amount paid in 2016 and 2017.